Dr Pierre-Louis Vezina

-Department of Political Economy and King's International Development Institute
+Department of Political Economy and the Department of International Development

 Pierre-Louis is a Lecturer in Economics affiliated with the International Development Institute and the Department of Political Economy at King’s College London.
 Previously he was lecturer at the University of Birmingham and Postdoctoral Research Fellow at the University of Oxford.
 His research interests include international trade, development, migration and corruption.
 He holds a PhD in International Economics from the Graduate Institute in Geneva and has been a consultant for the World Bank.